Candida albicans is:

 But if you ask your doctor about a candida diagnosis or test, you're likely to get one of several responses:

-- If you had candida, you would be lying in a hospital bed dying of AIDS or cancer.
+- If you had candida, you would be lying in a hospital bed dying of AIDS, cancer or some other autoimmune disease.

-- He/she ignores your question altogether and recommends a battery of expensive tests (there are no reliable lab tests for candida anyway).
+- He/she ignores your question altogether or recommends a battery of expensive tests (few of which are reliable or definitive).

-Or if you're lucky enough to find a (rare) doctor who recognizes that an overgrowth of candida can and does exist in humans beyond dying of some auto-immune disease (what little they're taught about it in medical school), then at least you've found someone who takes you seriously.
+Or if you're lucky enough to find a (rare) doctor who recognizes that an overgrowth of candida can and does exist in humans beyond dying of some auto-immune disease, then at least you've found someone who takes you seriously.
 A few renowned doctors have been champions of the overgrowth of candida in the general population - William Crook, M.D., Memhat Oz, M.D., Jacob Teitelbaum, M.D., William Shaw, M.D. and a growing number of others.

 The problem with their age-old approach to candida is that they try to assault the yeast/fungus with a barrage of antifungal drugs, sometimes coupled with antibiotics, and a ridiculously strict and impossible diet in an attempt to "starve" the candida yeast into submission.